-With regards to car parking, SADC's Parking Service covers the management of Council owned car parks and the enforcement of Controlled Parking Zones on-street, and the enforcement of parking in car parks (off-street).
+Regarding car parking, SADC's Parking Service covers the management of Council owned car parks and the enforcement of Controlled Parking Zones on-street, and the enforcement of parking in car parks (off-street).
 As identified in the latest St Albans City and District Council Annual Parking Reports (2018-2021), current provision in SADC consists of 48 off-street car parks and on-street parking provision, of these 31 are owned by the Council and 17 are privately owned or leased by external organisations.
 St Albans is considered a key retail centre in the area as well as a tourist attraction, resulting in increasing demand for parking space in SADC.
-On average, 30,513 cars per week use SADC public car parks, equating to around 1,525,650 per year and the resultant level of vehicular activity needs to be managed effectively.
+On average, 30,513 cars per week use SADC public car parks, equating to around 1,525,650 per year and the resultant level of vehicular activity needs to be managed effectively86.

 The latest St Albans City and District Council Parking Strategy stresses that parking provision should meet the needs of residents, businesses and visitors, whilst contributing to the effective management of congestion in urban areas.
-The Strategy notes that certain multi-storey car parks in SADC are not used to capacity and therefore one of the key points identified in the Strategy is applying measures to ensure the most efficient use of existing car parking facilities, including reclassification of car parks, reviewing tariff structures accordingly, and improving surrounding signage.
-The South Central Hertfordshire GTP also identifies the potential to undertake parking study to investigate potential for removal of parking along Hatfield Road, and parking revisions on London Road corridor to improve conditions for active travel.
+The Strategy notes that certain multi-storey car parks in SADC are not used to capacity and therefore one of the key points identified in the Strategy is applying measures to ensure the most efficient use of existing car parking facilities, including reclassification of car parks, reviewing tariff structures accordingly, and improving surrounding signage87.
+The South Central Hertfordshire GTP also identifies the potential to undertake parking study to investigate potential for removal of parking along Hatfield Road, and parking revisions on London Road corridor to improve conditions for active travel88.

 The preferred growth scenario is expected to have an impact on the surrounding local and Strategic Road Network (SRN).
-A list of potential highway infrastructure schemes has been identified with the aim to mitigate the impact of the proposed allocations on the highway network both through additional capacity, where necessary (e.g. M1 Junction 8 enhancement), and through encouraging and enabling sustainable and active travel movements (e.g. speed limit reduction schemes and junction reconfiguration schemes to facilitate active travel movements).
+A list of potential highway infrastructure schemes has been identified with the aim to mitigate the impact of the proposed allocations on the highway network both through additional capacity, where necessary (e.g. proposed M1 junction 8 enhancement), and through encouraging and enabling sustainable and active travel movements (e.g. speed limit reduction schemes and junction reconfiguration schemes to facilitate active travel movements).

-This largest part of SADC growth is focused on the North and East Hemel Hempstead sites, which form part of the Hemel Garden Communities Programme, as well as the potential highway infrastructure improvements to support road safety, relieve congestion and improve facilities for sustainable and active travel are expected to benefit the HGC and all other future sites across SADC.
-Some site-specific schemes have been identified including both internal schemes such as new access roads, internal networks and link roads, and associated improvements to the surrounding highway network, such as junction improvements to mitigate development traffic impact and works to support relevant Local Cycling and Walking Infrastructure Plan (LCWIP) schemes in the vicinity.
+A large part of SADC growth is focused on the North and East Hemel Hempstead sites, which form part of the Hemel Garden Communities Programme, as well as the potential highway infrastructure improvements to support road safety, relieve congestion and improve facilities for sustainable and active travel are expected to benefit the HGC and all other future sites across SADC.
+Some site-specific schemes have been identified including both internal schemes such as